 Whether you’re a landlord or a tenant, chances are you’ve encountered a property manager.

-If you hire an independent contractor or firm (brokerage) to manage your properties, including finding tenants, signing leases, or holding deposit money, and you are compensating them for their work, that person has to hold a licence with RECA.
+If you hire an independent contractor or firm (brokerage) to manage your properties, including finding tenants, signing leases, or holding deposit money, and you are compensating them for their work, that contractor or brokerage must hold a licence with RECA.

 Property management is: